NoroffFEU/development-platforms/src/content/docs/databases/Xata/xata-case-study.md

 - Flexible data model, ideal for apps needing both structure and flexibility
 - Real-time collaborations, allowing multiple users working on the same data
 - Branching, allowing users to create isolated environments for testing, staging or development, similar to Git.
+- User-friendly API
+- Query ChatGPT against your data, OpenAI embedded in your database bu default.
+- Start free, pay as you grow

 ### Limitations